Paul Abbott, Will Holder, Cara Tolmie and Seymour Wright

 Tickets: 5 €

-Tickets can be purchased at KW’s cash desk and in the webshop.
+Tickets can be purchased at KW’s cash desk.

 Typographer Will Holder produces oral and printed publications with artists and musicians.
 He is preoccupied with conversation as model and tool for a shared set of publishing conditions—whereby the roles of commissioner, author, subject, editor, printer, and typographer are improvised and shared, as opposed to assigned and predetermined.
 Particular attention is placed on an oral production of value and meaning around cultural objects, and how live, extra-informational qualities might be analyzed, documented and scored.